burnsfisher/pyMicroloader/README.md

 o There may be elf sections and segments that I have not dealt with, but which are required by some uProcs

-o The AltosLoader class currently thinks that the first device it comes across within the specified namespace (ttyACMx for Linux; COMn for Windows) is the right device.
-  This needs to be a lot more clever.

 o The AltosLoader class can take an explicit device name to open for the loader.
 This is not used by the pyMicroloader main program.
 It should be.